September 1, 2024

 Oh, and then…September brings with it jarring alarm clocks for some.
 I am in no hurry for summer to end, but at the same time, I love the slow transition between August and September.
 It is unlike March into April which roars in with longer days as the flowers pique their interest in the sun as they start their ascent.

 No, September is more of a creeping month which takes longer.
 The September sky isn’t known like the October one.
 Nor is the month known for its sunless days like January.
 September is what?
-I am still thinking about that one.
 Is it the longing for August and the desire to hold onto summer?
 Is that what makes September hard to grab hold of?
+Is it wondering: “Will that be the last butterfly I see until next year?”

 *Kendra Adachi is a two-time New York Times bestselling author and the creator of The Lazy Genius podcast.
 As a systems expert and professional permission giver, Kendra helps others stop doing it all for the sake of doing what matters.
 Find out more here: https://www.thelazygeniuscollective.com/,